-- B. School and/or Department Level Appeals Appeals of decisions made at the school or department level should begin at that level.
-Such appeals shall be made to the principal or director over the department within 30 days1 of the school-based decision-giving rise to the concern.
-The school administration or director will conduct any investigation of the facts necessary and respond to such appeals within 10 calendar days of receiving notice of appeal. - C. Superintendent Level Appeals If the matter is not resolved at the school or department level, the employee, parent/guardian/custodian and/or student may file an appeal with the Superintendent.
+- E. School and/or Department Level Appeals Appeals of decisions made at the school or department level should begin at that level.
+The school administration or director will conduct any investigation of the facts necessary and respond to such appeals within 10 calendar days of receiving notice of appeal.
+Even if the school administration or director is the employee whose decision or action is at issue, the grievant must submit the grievance first to that person in order for him/her to address the issue within the formal process.
+If, however, the grievance claims that a state or federal law has been misapplied, misinterpreted or violated, the grievant may submit the grievance directly to the Superintendent or designee. - F. Superintendent Level Appeals If the matter is not resolved at the school or department level, the employee, parent/guardian/custodian and/or student may file an appeal with the Superintendent.
 Such appeals shall be made in writing and mailed or hand delivered to the Superintendent's office not later than 15 calendar days after the notice of the school or department's decision.
-The Superintendent will conduct any investigation of the facts necessary and respond to such appeals in writing, within 10 calendar days of receiving notice of appeal.
-In responding, the Superintendent will not disclose information about other students or employees that is considered confidential by law. - D. Board Level Appeals If the matter is not resolved at the Superintendent's level, the employee, parent/guardian/custodian and/or student may request an appeal to the Board of Education.
+The Superintendent will conduct any investigation of the facts necessary and respond to such appeals in writing, within 10 calendar days of receiving notice of appeal, unless further investigation is needed.
+In responding, the Superintendent will not disclose information about other students or employees that is considered confidential by law. - G. Board Level Appeals If the matter is not resolved at the Superintendent's level, the employee, parent/guardian/custodian and/or student may request an appeal to the Board of Education.
 Such appeals should be made in writing and mailed or hand-delivered to the Superintendent within 15 calendar days of being notified of the Superintendent's decision.
-All hearings will be heard by Board panels except when a full Board hearing is required by law.
+All hearings will be heard by Board panels, or two or more members, except when a full Board hearing is required by law.
 Board panel decisions represent the full Board and as such are not appealable to the full Board.
+The Board will provide a written response within 30 days after receiving the grievance, unless further investigation is necessary or the hearing necessitates that more time be taken to respond.